 A knife is only as good as its ability to nimbly slice and dice through ingredients.
 A sharpening and honing tool is essential to maintain that edge.
-Electric and manual knife sharpeners are good, but a whetstone is the gold standard when it comes to fine, razor-sharp blades.
+Electric and manual knife sharpeners are effective, but a whetstone is the gold standard when it comes to fine, razor-sharp blades.
 Though sometimes mistaken as having to do with water, whetstone comes from the word "whet," which means to sharpen.

 Whetstones come in a variety of materials from oil stone to diamond stone to water stones to ceramic stones.
 They also have a range of grit levels from coarse at the lower end to fine at the high end.
-Generally, you want a coarse and fine grit whether that comes in separate stones or a two-sided option.
+Generally, you want a coarse and fine grit, whether that comes in separate stones or a two-sided option.
 Whatever choice you make, a whetstone is a solid investment for the best knife care—they allow ultimate control over the angle and refinement of your blade.
 No more worries about slicing through that ripe tomato when you rely on a whetstone for home sharpening and honing.

 Whether you're looking for your first whetstone or are expert enough to handle one with a diamond surface, these are the best sharpening stones for all your knives.